subir701/Ultimate_Car_Rental/README.md

 7. **Rating and Reviews:** Gather valuable feedback from your customers and enhance your services based on their reviews.
 Create a trustworthy reputation for your car rental business.

 8. **Analytics and Reporting:** Access comprehensive reports on rental activities, revenue, and customer behavior.
 These insights empower you to make data-driven decisions and optimize your operations.

+## Technology Stack
+The Frail Power 8560 project uses the following technologies:

+- Java
+- Data JPA
+- MySQL (or any supported database by Spring Data JPA)
+- Hibernate
+- Maven